Rookie of the Year Morant wheeled off with ankle injury

 Morant jumped to block a shot by Timothé Luwawu-Cabarrot and appeared to land on the Nets forward’s foot.
 He immediately hopped off the floor in pain and was wheeled to the back, unable to put any weight on his foot.

-The Grizzlies announced he would not return to the game.
+The Grizzlies announced Morant would not return to the game.
+He joined his teammates on the bench during the second half with his foot in a walking boot.

 Morant was off to a strong start in his second season, scoring a career-best 44 points in the season opener and following with 28 more in his second game.